-Fall is the perfect time to do an apple unit study with your preschoolers.
-September was our apple month, so I thought I would show you what we did to learn a little bit more about apples!
+Fall is the perfect time to do an apple unit study for preschoolers.
+September was our apple month, so I thought I would show you what we did to learn a little bit more about apples in our homeschool preschool!

 The first thing I did was hit up our library and attempt to find some apple themed books that were age appropriate for Bug.
 Surprisingly, their selection was pretty slim, but we worked with what they had.
 The first two books pictured above were about the growing and harvesting of apples.
 They were actually pretty interesting to both of my kids.
 We happened to have Ten Apples Up On Top in our home library and it was a fun read!

 You may remember our apple themed sensory tub.
 I’ve got to say, that was the biggest hit out of our entire unit study by far!

 I was really excited to make some apple lacing cards for the kids.
 Did you know that it is so simple to make your own lacing cards?
 These didn’t cost me a thing.
 I drew an apple shape on some construction paper, cut it out, and glued it down on a piece of cardboard.
 Then I cut out the cardboard/construction paper apple shape.
 This cardboard was pretty thick, so Mr. Simple used a drill to drill holes all around the outside of the apple shape.
 I cut a long piece of yarn and knotted it to one of the holes in the apple.
 Then I wrapped scotch tape around the other end of the yarn to make it sturdy for lacing.
 So simple!